MuongKimhong/famiq/docs/src/chapter_4/container.md

 - `container!` has its default height set to `auto`, meaning its height depends on its children.

-- If you use `container!` to create a custom widget without `children`, you must set the height to a specific value.

 ### usage
 ```rust
 container!(id: "#my-container");